 These are retained by the trustees to give assurance to those who use the services of Pilgrims Hospices in East Kent and those who give of their time and money that the trustees will be able to sustain their commitment to provide specialist palliative care services to patients and support to their families and carers.
 The reserves are set at a level to withstand any short-term setback, whether operational, in the investment markets, or in key sources of income, such as legacies.
-The free reserves at 31st March 2014 stood at £9.4 million, including the investment properties (£1.9 million), quoted investments (£7.0 million) and cash and its equivalent (£564k).
-The long term target previously set by the trustees had been to hold the equivalent of 18 months running costs in reserve.
-The trustees recently varied this policy and agreed that free reserves must not be less than £6m.
-The trustees are very conscious that the current level of expenditure against income is unsustainable in the longer term and are actively exploring ways in which we can cut costs without compromising the goals set out in the mission statement or the quality of care.
+The free reserves at 31st March 2015 stood at £9.5 million which include £6.8 million invested in quoted investments, £2 million in investment properties and £182,000 in cash and its equivalent.
+The trustees have agreed that the total of free investments, i.e. those that are not used in the day to day operation of the charity, must not be less than £6 million.
+The trustees are very concerned that the current level of expenditure against income unsustainable in the longer term and the executive team is actively exploring ways of funding this deficit without compromising the goals set out in the mission statement or the quality of care.